Welcome

 Hello there, I'm glad you're here.

-Because there are so many ideas about how we should live and what we should do with our lives I really want to offer time when people can connect with what is right for them.
+Because there are so many ideas about how to live, and what we should do, I want to offer time and space in which people can connect with what is right for them.

 Whether you have a goal in mind or have no idea where to begin, I'm glad to start wherever you are.

-Some time after having my own counselling, which felt so valuable and fascinating to me, I applied to do a counselling skills taster course.
-From the very first exercise I was hooked.
-During training I studied a variety of therapies, but I am particularly persuaded by the Person Centred Approach, with its commitment to freedom and trust in human beings’ capacity for healing, development, and problem-solving.
-In practice this means I am especially committed to supporting your unique way, as opposed to steering you to follow particular paths or expecting you to fit a theoretical ideal of what a human being ought to be.
+After having counselling myself, which felt so valuable, I applied to do a counselling course, and from the very first exercise, I knew it was what I wanted to do.
+I trained as an Integrative Counsellor and Psychotherapist for 4 years before choosing to specialise in Person Centred Therapy after becoming fascinated by the subtleties and potential of the approach, with its commitment to freedom and trust in humans' capacity for healing, development, and problem-solving.
+This is the anchor of my practice now, and means I am especially committed to support your unique way, rather than coaxing you along paths or expecting you to fit a theoretical ideal of what a human being ought to be.
+If this intrigues you I am always open to questions.

-My training in Integrative counselling and psychotherapy lasted 4 years and I remain deeply committed to personal and professional development.
-I am an accredited member of the National Counselling and Psychotherapy Society and member of The British Association of Counselling And Psychotherapy and adhere to their codes of ethics.
+I gladly continue my learning and development through various means of study, reflection, and input from other professionals.
+I am an accredited member of the National Counselling and Psychotherapy Society and a member of The British Association of Counselling and Psychotherapy, and abide by their codes of ethics.
 I meet monthly with my clinical supervisor and engage regularly in my own personal therapy as a means of growth and to keep my work to a high standard.

 The room in Broomhall, Sheffield